You are here

 - 10.2 Once the Coordinator has approved the Plan Amendment, it can commence.

 - 10.3 Rehabilitation Coordinators are responsible for transposing information from the rehabilitation plan amendment submitted by rehabilitation providers, into R&C ISH.
-This information includes goals, activities for each goal and LSI scores.
+This information includes goals and activities for each goal.

 IMPORTANT: The provider must ensure that no treatment costs are included on a medical management Rehabilitation Plan.
 Treatment costs are covered by the normal medical payment arrangements, usually through the DVA Health Card system.